-In example, research has shown that female pigs (sows) need to be able to perform nest building behavior when they are pregnant.
+In example, research has shown that female pigs (sows) need to be able to perform nest building behaviour when they are pregnant.
 If this opportunity is taken away from them, they eventually become less fertile, which can be one of many side effects from compromised welfare.

-Dogs are also born with behavioral needs.
+Dogs are also born with behavioural needs.
 More research has to be done on this subject, but you can imagine that the breeding that humans have done with dogs could also have impacted these needs, creating specific breed differences.

 Puppies need close guidance, but they also need to learn to self adapt, cope and to problem solve independently.
 Exploring, sniffing, chewing, all on their own pace, will help grow their confidence and decrease their chances of developing separation related problems.

 Provide dogs with plenty of opportunities to explore the environment (sniffing is extremely important).
 Let them solve food puzzles (stuffed Kongs are also highly recommended) or just search for scattered food on the ground.
-This stimulates foraging behavior, which is a natural behavior to dogs who once evolved from being scavengers to in home companions.
+This stimulates foraging behaviour, which is a natural behavior to dogs who once evolved from being scavengers to in home companions.

 It is important to also consider the emotional needs during these type of activities (think about avoiding frustration and keeping the dog in the ‘seeking’ mode) and the biological needs (safety, without the risk of getting injured).
 Sometimes guidance needs to be given to insure safety and pleasure and these needs may differ per dog.

-This is not necessarily a behavioral need for dogs, but because dogs live in such close proximity to humans, it is vital for their welfare that their human guardians are aware of their needs.
+This is not necessarily a behavioural need for dogs, but because dogs live in such close proximity to humans, it is vital for their welfare that their human guardians are aware of their needs.
 Dog guardians will need to learn about welfare based dog training, using rewards and avoiding punishment.
 Dog training should always serve dog welfare.
 Building trust, strengthening the emotional bond, offering safety as well as physical and mental stimulation.

 Though these needs will differ per individual (and age), every dog guardian should be aware of the exercise needs and temperament of their dog(s), before they decide to share their lives together.
 An important question to aks before bringing a dog to share your home and life with is: “Does your lifestyle and available time match with the welfare needs of this dog?”.